mayankbansal82/Robust-Trajectory-Tracking-for-Quadrotor-UAVs-using-Sliding-Mode-Control/README.md

 ## Description

 The project uses Sliding Mode Controller to control a UAV in Gazebo to follow a square trajectory.
 The tuning variables are set to make the motion smooth and with overshoots or oscillations.
-For detailed implementation guide, refer this paper:

 ## Results